 Meanwhile, the NSC compiled a list of 30 other studies that outline why talking on a cell phone – even with a hands-free device – is no safer than texting.
 In report after report, it was determined drivers can be talking on a cell phone and “looking” through the windshield, yet not really “seeing” what is around them.
 Countless reports of cell phone car accidents include drivers who were talking on their phones, looking straight ahead and yet failed to yield to pedestrians, bicyclists and other vehicles – with tragic consequences.

 The reason is because driving and talking are both “thinking” tasks, which means both can’t be done well at the same time.
 When a person is engaged in a conversation, they are more likely to compartmentalize the task of driving as secondary, even though it should be their only focus.Teenage Drivers and Cell Phones

-While there is no such things as safely engaging in distraction behind the wheel, we do know some groups are more at-risk for danger.
+While there is no such things as safely engaging in distraction behind the wheel, our lawyers do know some groups are more at-risk for danger.

 The AAA Foundation for Traffic Safety found that while 80 percent of people believe cell phone use behind the wheel is perilous, nearly 70 percent between the ages of 18 and 64 admitted to talking on their phone while driving in the last 30 days.
 Nearly a third admitted to sending and receiving text messages while operating a motor vehicle.